-That’s not to say that Jeff was saying turn Sprint work into upfront discovery in the way some people do Sprint 0 — where there is no real Increment and they tend to engage in discovery activities until they feel comfortable to proceed with real Sprint-based work.
+That’s not to say that Jeff was suggesting people should turn Sprint work into upfront discovery in the way some people do with Sprint 0.
+Sprint 0 is held by agile professionals, such certified Scrum trainers and coaches, as an anti-pattern:

-Jeff painted a picture of two paradigms — “pay to learn” and “pay to build”.
+Jeff Patton painted a picture of two paradigms — “pay to learn” and “pay to build”.
 At any time, a Scrum Team could be more focussed on one than the other.
-He also suggested that through delivery, the Scrum Team:
+He also highlighted that through delivery, the Scrum Team (including the Product Owner):

 Agile product development is different from traditional, linear, project management.
 As Product Owners are responsible for budget and the delivery of value to users, the most effective way to achieve this outcome is to combine and integrate experimentation, learning, user feedback into the development process.
 For many who are used to linear discovery, this presents a challenge – UX people working as a member of the Scrum Team to help the Product Owner steer the product with good design, but also other fellow team members to develop the product according to good, UX practices.